plone/plone.browserlayer/plone/browserlayer/README.txt

 No seriously, it works, just look here
 --------------------------------------

-In test.zcml we have registered a view, layer-test-view, available only for the layer plone.browserlayer.tests.interfaces.IMyProductLayer.
+In testing.zcml we have registered a view, layer-test-view, available only for the layer plone.browserlayer.tests.interfaces.IMyProductLayer.

 Before the product is installed, we cannot view this: